atom-retros/atomcms/README.md

 To link your nitro client to the CMS is super easy.
 All you have to do is to edit the ``nitro_path`` in the ``habbo.php`` file which can be found inside the ``config`` folder.

 Eg. Let's say your index.html is located in the public/client folder then your nitro_path must be /client as the CMS will automatically look inside the public folder for it.

+### Add a new language for translations
+To add a new language is fairly straight forward.
+All you have to do is to copy the ``en.json`` inside the ``lang`` folder and name is your language country code eg. "se.json" for Swedish.

+Once you've your file prepared, you translate the "values" inside the JSON file.
+For example:

+``"Home": "Home",`` becomes ``"Home": "Hem",``

+To add your language to the language selector, all you have to do is to add it inside the ``website_languages`` database table.
+It will then automatically be appended to the select options.